 You can enable access to each individual supplier profile so they can create updates themselves.
 While this solution is better than managing vendors with manual updates, recurring RFIs and tracking spreadsheets, it’s far from perfect.

-This is where RFP management technology shines.
+This is where RFP management software shines.
 With an RFP solution, vendors are empowered to access and proactively update their profile at any time.
 When updates are made, you are notified and the date is noted so you know when the information was last reviewed.
 In addition, you can collaborate with vendors, send update reminders and enable profile scoring to make vendor pre-selection easier.
 This keeps your inbox clear and ensures that you have the information to select the best vendors when you need it.

 Easier vendor onboarding